Retail's problems include sporting goods retailers

 Sporting goods are kind of personal

 Dick’s is much more of a generalist, calling itself the “largest omni-channel full-line sporting goods retailer in the US.”
 Dick’s also owns Field and Stream, Golf Galaxy and True Runner, which further demonstrate the industry’s move to specialization.

 But the products are what bring consumers to the store, not the store itself.
 These retailers recognize this too, with each of them is trying to create a better in-store experience.
-(You get the full treatment at the Bass Pro Shops in Springfield Missouri.)
-More and more, stores like Field and Stream and REI are also trying to make their stores more of an experience, putting the focus on the store, not the brand.
+(You get the full treatment at the Bass Pro Shops in Springfield, Missouri, for example.)
+More and more, stores like Field and Stream and REI are also trying to make their stores more of an experience.

-At this point, it is difficult to imagine further consolidation in the outdoor and sporting goods category and the major players are surviving this nasty retail environment for the moment.
+At this point, it’s difficult to imagine further consolidation in the outdoor and sporting goods category.
+The major players are surviving this nasty retail environment for the moment.
 However, they all must make investments in their continued viability.
 While creating a better shopping environment is critical, it can be easily be copied and improved upon.